ray-project/ray/doc/source/ray-core/tasks/using-ray-with-gpus.rst

 .. note::

-  Ray supports a heterogeneous cluster of GPUs and NeuronCores but doesn't allow specifying resources requirements of ``num_gpus`` and ``num_neuron_cores`` together for a task or actor.
+  Ray supports a heterogeneous cluster of GPUs and Neuron Cores but doesn't allow specifying resources requirements of ``num_gpus`` and ``num_neuron_cores`` together for a task or actor.

 .. literalinclude:: ../doc_code/neuron_core_accelerator.py